 - Schedule around your team.
 Not only is it a nice thing to do, but you’re also likely to get better participation and feedback if you accommodate your team’s schedule as much as possible.

 - Have your project management platform visible.
-Tools like Kissflow project serve you well in the project management process and also provide a great visual representation of your project to make sure everyone understands what’s being discussed.
+Tools like Kissflow project serve you well in the project management process and also provide a great visual representation of your project and various project management templates to make sure everyone understands what’s being discussed.

 - Celebrate the wins.
 You don’t have to serve champagne, but do acknowledge and express gratitude for the work your team has done.